Community Storyteller · Impact Advisor

 Planted

-The field manual for practitioners and church networks.
+The field manual for church practitioners.

 More Than a Message

-The apologetic for institutions and scholars.
+The apologetic for scholars and institutions.

 Proven Across Contexts